sluongng/nogo-analyzer/staticcheck/README.md

 In [def.bzl](../def.bzl) we provide a helper function that would help you generate the json config file programmatically using starlark.
 The `external/` regex is excluded by default as that included all the external dependencies.

+5. (Optional) If needed, use staticcheck linter directives

+If there is code that should fail certain checks, we respect the staticcheck's linter directives to ignore specific problems.
+Please refer to [staticcheck's documentation](https://staticcheck.io/docs/configuration/#ignoring-problems) for more details on how to add them.
+Note that due to the way that staticcheck runs on the nogo framework, we do not report on unused linter directives.